svewap/nnrestapi/Documentation/Responses/Responses/30_Headers.rst

 ~~~~~~~~~~

 When creating the response, the ``nnrestapi`` sends a list of headers to make the Rest Api as "compatible" as
 possible during development.
-By default it also enables cross-domain-requests (CORS) and the setting of
+By default, it also enables cross-domain-requests (CORS) and the setting of
 cross-domain-cookies.

 Changing a default header value